uark-acm/hackathon/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Uark ACM Hackathon Website
+This website is designed to be completely reusable for every hackathon.
+The site is hosted using [Github Pages](https://pages.github.com/).
+It's accessed at https://uark-acm.github.io/hackathon/.

 ## Instructions for each Hackathon
 **For each hackathon**, open the [EDITME.ts](EDITME.ts) file and modify the values listed at the top.
 Each value has a short description above it with formatting.